QubesOS/qubes-doc/common-tasks/software-update-vm.md

 The side effect of this mechanism is, of course, that if you install any software in your AppVM, more specifically in any directory other than `/home`, `/usr/local`, or `/rw` then it will disappear after the AppVM reboots (as the root filesystem for this AppVM will again be "taken" from the TemplateVM).
 **This means one normally installs software in the TemplateVM, not in AppVMs.**

-Unlike VM private filesystems, under R3.x the template VM root filesystem does not support discard by default, so deleting files does not free the space in dom0.
-See [these instructions](/doc/template/fedora/upgrade-23-to-24/#compacting-the-upgraded-template) to recover space in dom0.

-In R4.0 and higher, the template root filesystem is created in a thin pool so manual trims are no longer needed.
+The template root filesystem is created in a thin pool, so manual trims are not necessary.

-See [here](/doc/disk-trim) for further discussion on enabling discards/trim support under all versions.
+See [here](/doc/disk-trim) for further discussion on enabling discards/trim support.

 Installing (or updating) software in the TemplateVM
 ----------------------------------------------------